jaehyeon-kim/personal-site/src/posts/2019-07-19-Cronicle-Multi-Server-Setup.md

 }
 ```

-In order for Cronicle servers can be served behind the load balancer, the following changes are necessary (complete config file can be found [here](https://github.com/jaehyeon-kim/play-cronicle/blob/master/sample_conf/config.json).)
+In order for Cronicle servers to be served behind the load balancer, the following changes are made (complete config file can be found [here](https://github.com/jaehyeon-kim/play-cronicle/blob/master/sample_conf/config.json)).

 ```json